reel sisters new orleans screenwriting retreat

 GOALS & OUTCOMES

 Leave our retreat with script notes, a working elevator pitch and a network of professional accountability partners who will support you in completing your final script for tv, film or digital media.
-Have an opportunity to be one of four writers selected for a staged table reading of your work presented by Reel Sisters & BRIC in fall 2025.
-The staged reading will be aired on BRIC’s cable streaming station and Reel Sisters’ vast social media outlets!
+Have an opportunity to be one of four writers selected for a staged table reading of your work presented by Reel Sisters & BRIC in fall 2026.

 • Work collectively with seasoned professionals to revise a script for professional production consideration for a major film, tv or streaming outlet.